outdoor trinidad logo.gif (5127 bytes)

 macqueripe beach condensed.jpg (90392 bytes)

 Located at the end of the Tucker Valley Road in Chaguaramas is Macqueripe Bay.
-The Tucker Valley road is the first right turn off of the Western Main Road, immediately after the Police Post in Chaguaramas.
-There is a paved carpark and then you descend a series of concrete steps to the beach.
+The Tucker Valley road is the first right turn off on the Western Main Road, immediately after the Police Post in Chaguaramas.
 The water in this small bay is usually clear and calm.
 During November to April, the sea may be rough on some days.
 As you enter the water the beach has a downward slope.
-There are no facilities at this beach, nor are there any lifeguards.

 Scotland Bay